-There is strong evidence that the change and transformation of an organization starts with you as a leader.
-As a leader, you will need to upgrade your competences and behaviors to cope with an environment and organization in accelerating change.
+There is strong evidence that the change and transformation of an organization start with you as a leader.
+As a leader, you will need to upgrade your competencies and behaviors to cope with an environment and organization in accelerating change.
 And to be clear on your overall vision.
 You also need to help your organization reduce complexity and simplify things.
-Change means hard work – every day – and real change only happens outside of your comfort zone.
-Hence, as a leader you will need to dedicate time to develop yourself, not only your team, on an ongoing basis.
+A change means hard work – every day – and real change only happens outside of your comfort zone.
+Hence, as a leader, you will need to dedicate time to develop yourself, not only your team, on an ongoing basis.

 10. … but a dynamic system is needed to survive!

-Finally, experience and research shows that culture really does eat strategy for breakfast.
+Finally, experience and research show that culture really does eat strategy for breakfast.
 “The way we act and do things around here” often suffocate any attempts to change status quo.
 The dynamic system needed to survive in a rapidly changing world is however far more than a culture.
-It spans from mission, vision and strategy, to leadership, people, competences, culture, organizational structure, processes and reward systems – all the way down to dealing with everyday situations on all levels of the company.
+It spans from mission, vision, and strategy, to leadership, people, competencies, culture, organizational structure, processes and reward systems – all the way down to dealing with everyday situations on all levels of the company.

 Want to learn more?
 We can help.